Synopsis from Amazon:

 Can Vincent close the case in time, or will a powerful being make him rest in peace for good?

 As intrigued as I was by the blurb, I have to say, it did the job of drawing interest while revealing nothing of the impending adventure awaiting!

 Vincent Graves typically begins each of his countless lives in a grave.
 His body died long ago, but his soul lives on at the behest of a higher power that commissions him to inhabit a recently-deceased-by-mysterious-supernatural-causes body and interact with beings of supernatural lore to solve the murder and catch the killer.

 Oh, and he has a time limit for the investigation, or his soul dies forever.

 From the instant Vincent bursts out of the grave of his latest body, Virdi hurls the reader into a spectacular world through the eyes of a character whose appearance and thus identity is not his own, with characters so vivid that I felt like I was watching a TV show and laughing the whole time.

 Graves is just the right level of uncouth cynic (read: much swearing... but it's prodigious, not superfluous, so it was easy to censor or ignore and it really got the character across) as you would expect a forcibly re-embodied soul who's done this sort of thing too many times to count, with insufficient explanation and fewer supplies in a mission with his shortest time limit yet!
 Virdi's clever treatment of such supernatural tropes as wraiths, ghosts, Elementals, and gnomes lends that air of legitimacy that makes the supernatural/sci-fi/fantasy genre such a pleasure to read.

-Throw a persistent FBI agent and a malevolent Djinni into the mix, and hang on to your hats, folks, 'cause this will be the ride of a lifetime!
+Hang on to your hats, folks, 'cause this will be the ride of a lifetime!